pcprince/wav-spectrogram/README.md

 `nfft`         | 512         | Buffer size of Fast Fourier Transform `frameLengthMs`| 0.1         | Length of frames signal is divided into before FFT is applied (given in milliseconds) `frameStepMs`  | 0.005       | Size of steps forward each frame takes (if less than `frameLengthMs` then frames overlap)

+As well as the params object, the draw function accepts a callback function.